Skip to main content

 Send Your First Monitor Event

 Use the SDK to log a production event (input + output).
-The SDK automatically triggers an evaluation using the guardrail metrics you pass and links the result to the event.
+The SDK automatically triggers an evaluation of the guardrail metrics assigned to the monitor and links the result to the event.
+Retrieve the details of the event until it gives a completed status; then, you can view the outcome of the evaluation.

 • Python